Home / SBOM / How to Generate an SBOM with Free Open Source Tools

 Table of Contents

-Generating a Software Bill of Materials (SBOM) as part of the DevOps process is essential for securing the software supply chain.
-SBOMs are becoming critical due to the growing prominence of supply chain attacks such as Solarwinds, maintainers intentionally adding malware like node-ipc, and severe vulnerabilities like Log4Shell.
+Generating a software bill of materials (SBOM) as part of your DevSecOps process is an essential step to secure your software supply chain.
+SBOMs are becoming critical due to the growing prominence of catastrophic supply chain attacks like XZ Utils, Log4j and CUPS.

-Fortunately, there are a number of tools that can help create SBOMs and generating your first one takes just a few easy steps:
+Fortunately, there are a number of free, open source tools that generate SBOMs.
+Generating your first one only takes a few simple steps:

-1. Choose your SBOM generation tool – we’ll use Syft here
+1. Choose your SBOM generation tool—we’ll use Syft

 2. Download and install Syft